Bechlte Platz 1 - main entrance

 II.
 Cooperation within the Supervisory Board and with the Executive Board

-To fulfil its duties, the Supervisory Board has formed three dedicated committees: the Audit Committee, the Personnel Committee and the Arbitration Committee (D.2 Sentence 1 DCGK).
-Information on attendance at committee and plenary meetings can be found in the Report of the Supervisory Board on pages 18-24 of the Annual Report 2022.
+To fulfil its duties, the Supervisory Board has formed four dedicated committees: the Audit Committee, the Personnel Committee, the Nomination Committee, and the Arbitration Committee (D.2 Sentence 1 DCGK).
+Details on the number of meetings held by the Supervisory Board and the committees as well as attendance at committee and plenary sessions can be found in the Report of the Supervisory Board of the Annual Report 2025.

 Audit committee